 - Initial equipment purchases will stay in service for an average of three to four years; after two years we will begin investing in "new" equipment to replace damaged or obsolete equipment

-- Marketing costs will not exceed 14% of sales
+- Marketing costs will not exceed 14 percent of sales

 - Residual profits will be reinvested in expanding the product and service line

-We project first-year revenue of $720,000 and a 10% growth rate for the next two years.
-Direct cost of sales is projected to average 60% of gross sales, including 50% for the purchase of equipment and 10% for the purchase of ancillary items.
+We project first-year revenue of $720,000 and a 10 percent growth rate for the next two years.
+Direct cost of sales is projected to average 60 percent of gross sales, including 50 percent for the purchase of equipment and 10 percent for the purchase of ancillary items.
 Net income is projected to reach $105,000 in year three as sales increase and operations become more efficient.

 Keep in mind this is just a made-up example of how your Summary might read.
 Also keep in mind this example focused on the rental business, so a description of products was not included.
 (They'll show up later.)
 If your business will manufacture or sell products, or provide a variety of services, then be sure to include a Products and Services section in your Summary.
 (In this case the products and services are obvious, so including a specific section would be redundant.)

 Bottom line: Provide some sizzle in your Executive Summary, but make sure you show a reasonable look at the steak, too.